 Now onto some technical advice.
-In any web development project, it’s important to take a global look at your tech stack before making any decisions.
+In any web development project – be it agile web development or otherwise – it’s important to take a global look at your tech stack before making any decisions.
 Validate the desired outcome you want your product to have, pick your frameworks and libraries accordingly, and make sure you create valid documentation like READMEs and contribution guides to accompany them.

 Don’t forget to think about your repository branching and environments, either.
 This might seem straightforward, but it can turn into a real headache if not done right.
 Make sure your team agrees on a predefined development flow, even if it’s something general like GitLab or the GitHub Flow.
 Knowing which branch marks which environment will help avoid chaos when it’s time to commit and ensure a smooth delivery for the final product.

 Speaking of which, remember to plan your deployment process.
 I’d recommend using an automated CI/CD system.
 In a classic deployment framework, each build would have to be set up by a developer and pushed to the server manually, which takes time and money to accomplish.
 With automated CI/CD, however, your team can focus on other tasks while the build happens automatically.

 Not only will this take a big load off your developers’ shoulders, it’ll also improve the quality of your final product.
 When builds are automatically pushed to your master branch and deployed, your QA manager can start testing immediately.
 You can even integrate validation into your CI/CD pipeline by running tests automatically.
 If they fail, deployment won’t happen and your developers will be notified immediately.
 This kind of early testing will give you a head start on catching bugs and help your team optimize performance with each new iteration.

 Agile Web Development Tip 5: Use style guides and tools.